Choose another writer in this calendar:

 "'...
 You know, I'd like to pick up my life like a parcel and dump it in somebody's arms and say, "Now you think about it."
 But it's never possible, we've pulled down our own destruction upon us.
 Every morning you find life heavy on your shoulders and you have to start reasoning again.
 Pietro says that reason sets us free, but that isn't true: reason everlastingly confronts us with ourselves.
 That's a good joke!'" (in Between Then and Now)

 Alba de Céspedes was born in Rome into a wealthy and influential family.
 She was the daughter of Laura Bertini y Alessandri, an Italian, and doctor Carlos Manuel de Céspedes y Quesada (1871–1939), a Cuban ambassador, writer, and the first president of the Cuban Republic in 1933.
 His father Carlos Manuel de Céspedes del Castillo (1819-1874), called Padre de la Patria, made the declaration of Cuban independence and was appointed in 1869 President of the Republic of Cuba in Arms.
-De Céspedes never met her famous grandfather, who died long before she was born.
-Noteworthy, De Céspedes supported Fidel Castro and attended in 1968 the centennial of the Grito de Yara, which began Cuba’s struggle for independence from Spain.
+He had freed his own slaves on October 10, 1868, saying, "From this moment forward, you are as free as I. Cuba needs all of its sons to fight for its independence. ('Cubans by Choice: Carlos Manuel de Céspedes and José Martí' by Thomas E. Skidmore, in Imagining A Free Cuba: Carlos Manuel de Céspedes and José Martí, 1996, p.
+7) De Céspedes never met her famous grandfather, who died long before she was born.
+Noteworthy, De Céspedes supported Fidel Castro and attended in 1968 the centennial of the Grito de Yara, declaration of Cuban independence from Spain.
 However, the Communist regiment considered her an agent provocateur and cencored her writings.
+She firmly believed in socialism

 in a bilingual home, De Céspedes spoke both